-You know the phrase, "if I had a nickel every time I heard ____ ."
-Well, if we had a nickel every time we heard a patient say that they were told this or that because of their genetic testing, we would have a lot of nickels!!!!
+You know the phrase, "if I had a nickel every time I heard this," well, if we had a nickel every time we heard a patient say that they were told this or that because of their genetic testing, we would have a lot of nickels!!!!

 Personalizing your Treatment in Medicine

 Reviewing a patient's Genetic testing allows our office to more quickly identify treatments, medicines and dosages to maximize clinical benefit for patients.
-When our clinicians consider a patient's unique genetic profile it helps them better determine treatment option care for depression, anxiety, or other mental health conditions.
+When our clinicians consider a patient's unique genetic profile it helps them better determine treatment options for care with depression, anxiety, or other mental health conditions.
 We see that the patients do better on antidepressants and other medications that are specifically selected for their metabolism.
 These patients get well faster than when we do not have the genetic results and some research has confirmed this observation.
-Genetic esting provides clinicians additional information that frequently helps optimize the treatments and dosages for individuals.
+Genetic testing provides clinicians additional information that frequently helps optimize the treatments and dosages for individuals.

 How it works